SaddlebackCollegeRobotics/isaac-ros_dev_2022_23/README.md

                 source install/setup.bash

 ## How to run the encoder or decoder:
+1. Run the docker container using the `start_docker.bash` file.

-- Once built, run the start_encoder.bash or start_decoder.bash.
+2. Once within docker, run the `start_encoder.bash` or `start_decoder.bash`.
   a.
 If you are unable to run the scripts, you may need to add executable permissions to the files.
   b.
 If you get a "cannot find package" error from ROS, you may need to do `source install/setup.bash`